-Depression is directly linked to stress.
+According to a naturopathic doctor in Scottsdale, depression is directly linked to stress.
 More than 264 million people worldwide are dealing with depression.
 When this happens, it affects both the mind and the body.
 Stress levels increase when people come in constant contact with triggers that worsen their mental illness symptoms.
 These triggers may emanate from interactions with people, unpleasant sounds, or challenging responsibilities at work and home.
 When you take a road trip, you move away from the stressful environment.
 Not being confronted with situations and people who add to your stress is a major step towards stress relief.

 It brings you one step closer to happiness

 Mental health issues are capable of altering moods and causing a feeling of dissatisfaction and sadness.
 However, happiness is a state of mind you can influence by taking a road trip.
 The excitement starts from planning your trip.
 Likewise, the unique sights, delicious food, and entertainment from the road trip are a much-needed breath of fresh air.
 Road trips comprise activities and experiences that lighten the mood, especially when travelling with friends or family.

 Even when you take a road trip by yourself, you are never truly alone.
 Interacting with people at your travel destination becomes easier.
 When this occurs, it alleviates loneliness.
 The more adventurous and enjoyable the road trip is, the more satisfied and happier you will be.
 Indeed, the fond memories from the adventure can last long after the trip.

 It helps to connect with nature and appreciate life